doppar/docs/3.x/responses.md

 });
 ```

-## Eloquent Models Collections
+## Entity Models Collections
-For Eloquent, Doppar usage its own Eloquent Model and Collection.
-So you can return Eloquent collection data as `Phaseolies\Http\Response`, Doppar will automatically convert the models and collections to JSON responses while respecting the model's hidden attributes:
+For Entity, Doppar usage its own Entity Model and Collection.
+So you can return Entity collection data as `Phaseolies\Http\Response`, Doppar will automatically convert the models and collections to JSON responses while respecting the model's hidden attributes:
 ```php
 use App\Models\User;